Choosing and applying for a credit card

 Ways to apply

 - Online – you fill in a form on the web.
-You may be sent some extra paperwork to sign and send back in the post.
+You might be sent some extra paperwork to sign and send back in the post.

 - In-branch – someone in your bank can help you with the application.
 You’ll usually need to make an appointment.

-The downside of applying – it may affect your credit rating
+The downside of applying – it might affect your credit rating

 If you’re shopping around and comparing various credit offers, make sure you don’t actually apply for credit until you’ve decided on the best deal.